RyanBijkerk/logitblog-website/_posts/2021-02-26-increase-the-success-rate-of-azure-devops-pipelines-using-pester.md

     Invoke-Pester $tests
 }
 ```
-In order to execute the Pester tests in the pipeline, 3 steps need to be implemented.
+In order to execute the Pester tests in the pipeline, 3 steps need to be implemented:

 1. Executing the Pester tests using the engine
 2. Publishing code coverage results
 3. Publishing unit tests results

-Quick note, the following pipeline examples are the YAML-based pipelines running on a Windows-based machine.
+Quick side note, the following pipeline examples are the YAML-based pipelines running on a Windows-based machine.

 ### Executing the Pester tests using the engine
-The first step is to start the engine and executing all the available Pester tests.
-This is done by using the following block.
+The first step is to start the engine and execute all the available Pester tests.
+This is done by using the following block:

 ```YAML
     - task: PowerShell@2